 .

-- It only takes effect on the next map load and doesn’t stick between game sessions, so put it in your
+- Only takes effect on the next map load and doesn't stick between game sessions, so put it in your

 map

-- Fades the screen back in, useful if you touched a bottomless pit with godmode and the screen faded to black.phys_timescale
+- Fades the screen back in.
+Useful if you touched a bottomless pit with noclip/godmode and the screen faded to black.cl_showpos 1

 - Show your position and angles in the upper left of the screen.setpos